rir770/re-imagine-robotics/README.md

 # Re-Imagine Robotics Website

----

-This repository houses the official website for **Re-Imagine Robotics**, a project expertly crafted by Phoenix Tech Solutions.
-We focused on building a **modern, responsive, and high-performance** web presence.
+This repository houses the official website for **Re-Imagine Robotics**, a program offering a transformative journey for students in grades 4 through 8, guiding them from being participants to emerging as confident leaders.

 ## Tech Stack